Mobile Regional Airport: Bates Army Airfield

 During World War II, the United States Army Air Forces used Mobile Regional Airport.
 The 533d Army Air Force Base Unit commanded the airport, then known as Bates Field.
 The Army Air Forces also operated an auxiliary airfield at St. Elmo Airport.

 The Army used this airport as a basic (level 1) pilot training airfield, under contract to Waterman Airlines.
 They performed flying training with Fairchild PT-19 aircraft as the primary trainer.
 The Army also assigned several Boeing-Stearman Model 75 aircraft.
 The Army also used Bates for glider pilot training under contract to Mobile Area Soaring, which used primarily Douglas C-47 Skytrain and Waco CG-4 unpowered gliders.
 The school aimed to train student pilots in proficiency in operation of gliders in various types of towed and soaring flight, both day and night, and in servicing of gliders in the field.

-In 1944 with the reduced demand for pilots, the Army ended the flying training, and Domestic Transport Division of Air Transport Command (United States Air Force) used the airport as a transport airfield.
+In 1944 with the reduced demand for pilots, the Army ended the flying training, and Domestic Transport Division of Air Transport Command used the airport as a transport airfield.
 Air Transport Command moved operations to Brookley Army Airfield (later Brookley Air Force Base) near downtown Mobile in late 1945.